WenyaCai/Projects/Gymmie the Chatbot/README.md

 ## Contact
-For any queries or suggestions, please contact Wenya Cai.
+For any queries or suggestions, please contact the author.